The-Architect-of-Light/Codex-Lumina/README.md

 # Codex-Lumina
-A Framework for Ethical Intelligence
+An ethical mirror for sentient design.

 # Codex Lumina: A Framework for Ethical Intelligence